A Whipple $_7F_6$ formula revisited: Introduction

 \subsection{Hypergeometric data}

 Hypergeometric functions have a long history in Mathematics, and they occur in many different research branches.
-In recent years, rapid progress has been made in hypergeometric character sums under the framework of hypergeometric motive.
-It gives a unifying perspective to many hypergeometric structures and identities, see \cite[et al]{ Beukers-matrix, BCM, DPVZ,Win3a,Win3X, Greene,Hoffman-Tu, Katz, Long18,McCarthy, RV}.
-Classical hypergeometric formulas such as Clausen's formula have finite field analogues by Evans and Greene \cite{Evans-Greene}.
-McCarthy \cite{McCarthy} obtained several finite field analogues of well-posed hypergeometric values with argument being $\pm 1$ which was used in \cite{McCarthy-Papanikolas} by McCarthy and Papanikolas to relate hypergeometric sums with Siegel eigenforms.
+In recent years, rapid progress has been made in hypergeometric character sums under the framework of hypergeometric motives.
+It gives a unifying perspective to many hypergeometric structures and identities, see \cite[et al]{Beukers-matrix, BCM, DPVZ,Win3a,Win3X, Greene,Hoffman-Tu, Katz, Long18,McCarthy, RV}.
+Classical hypergeometric formulas such as Clausen's formula have a finite field analogue by Evans and Greene \cite{Evans-Greene}.
+McCarthy \cite{McCarthy} obtained several finite field analogues of well-posed hypergeometric values with argument being $\pm 1$.
+Based on this work, McCarthy and Papanikolas relate hypergeometric sums with Siegel eigenforms in \cite{McCarthy-Papanikolas}.
 Demb\'el\'e, Panchishkin, Voight, and Zudilin in \cite{DPVZ} provided numerical evidence relating special values of certain hypergeometric L-functions and Asai L-functions of Hilbert modular forms.
-In \cite{Win3X}, the authors interpreted hypergeometric character sums parallel to the development of classical hypergeometric functions.
+In \cite{Win3X}, the authors interpreted hypergeometric character sums in a manner parallel to the development of classical hypergeometric functions.

+Given a hypergeometric datum $HD=\{\alpha=\{a_1,a_2,\cdots,a_n\}, \beta=\{1,b_2,\cdots,b_n\};\l\}$ with $a_i, b_j \in \Q$, satisfying $a_i-b_j\notin \Z$ for all $i,j$ (in which case the pair $\alpha, \beta$ is called {\it primitive}), and nonzero $\l$ in a cyclotomic field,\footnote{As an element in a global field, $\l$ in different settings below is suitably interpreted: in (1) $\l$ is viewed as a complex number via an embedding of the cyclotomic field in $\C$, while in (2) $\l$ is viewed as an element in the residue field of a nonarchimedean place of the cyclotomic field, when appropriate.} one can \begin{itemize} \item[(1)] Define a classical (generalized) hypergeometric series (HGS) $F(\alpha, \beta;\l)$ by